-Links between the setting and the school are very good.
-As a result, children are familiar with the school's procedures before they begin full-time education.
+Links between the setting and the school are developing well since re-establishing the setting.
 Sound and effective partnerships exist with a range of community organisations.
-The partnership with the Mudiad Meithrin and the local authority is good and helps the setting to progress.
+The partnerships with Flying Start, Mudiad Meithrin and the local authority are very good and help the setting to progress.